Asyla: Analysis

 This composition has four movements and takes 22 to 25 minutes to perform.
 The movement list is as follows:

-It is scored for a very large orchestra, which, in addition to the standard instrumentation, also includes two pianos (a grand piano and an upright piano tuned one quarter tone lower, doubling celesta and grand piano four-hands), six percussionists playing a large range of instruments, and woodwinds doubling bass oboe, bass flute and contrabass clarinet in addition to the standard auxiliaries.
+It is scored for a very large orchestra, which, in addition to the standard instrumentation, also includes 3 pianos (a grand piano and 2 upright pianos, one tuned a quarter tone lower, doubling celesta and grand piano four-hands), six percussionists playing a large range of instruments, and woodwinds doubling bass oboe, bass flute and contrabass clarinet in addition to the standard auxiliaries.

-Percussion instruments include 5 or 6 timpani, 3 or 4 roto toms, 5 tuned hand drums, 2 bell plates, an octave of tuned cowbells, 4 tubular bells, chinese cymbal, 2 hi hats, 3 tins, ocean drum, water gong, 2 ratchets, washboard, 11 tuned gongs, 4 suspended cymbals of various sizes, splash cymbal, 2 snare drums, sandpaper blocks, a bag of knives or forks, glockenspiel, clash cymbals, orchestral and kit bass drums, and 2 octaves crotales.
+Percussion instruments include 5 or 6 timpani, 3 or 4 roto toms, 5 tuned hand drums, 2 bell plates, over 2 octaves of tuned cowbells, 4 tubular bells, chinese cymbal, 2 hi hats, 3 tins, ocean drum (geophone), water gong, 2 ratchets, washboard, 11 tuned gongs, 4 suspended cymbals of various sizes, splash cymbal, 2 snare drums, sandpaper blocks, a bag of knives or forks, glockenspiel, clash cymbals, 2 orchestral bass drums and a kit bass drum, and 2 octaves of crotales.

 The piece starts with an untitled movement with cowbells and the flat piano, which is immediately followed by the horns and the high-pitched sound of the strings.
 The general atmosphere of the movement becomes much more agitated when the rest of the orchestra joins in progressively.
 The second movement begins abruptly and suddenly changes to a soft melody played by the bass oboe.
 Then the strings take over with a style which has been classified by some critics as "Wagnerian".
 The sound starts to dissipate towards the end of the movement, fading out using the highest and lowest registers simultaneously.

 The third movement tries to resemble "the atmosphere of a massive nightclub with people dancing and taking drugs".
 It has a steady rhythm which has been compared to Stravinsky's The Rite of Spring.
 The music here is much more insistent than in the previous movements and is much more vivid and lively.
 After reaching a climax echoed by the strings, the fourth movement becomes calmer at the beginning, and suddenly turns violent when a tutti chord initiated by the horns bursts towards the end of the piece.
 Asyla ends in a quiet but trembling manner.